Fulbright Postdoctoral Scholarship (funded by Washington State University)

 Pan-Transcriptome Assembly, Annotation and Analysis

 The central dogma of molecular genetics – “DNA makes RNA makes protein” – clearly defines the role of transcriptome in bridging genome and phenome.
 To date, national and/or international collaborations have been initiated to assemble pan-genomes, pan-epigenomes and pan-chromatin architectures of agriculturally important animals.
 Pan-transcriptome, however, remain largely unexplored.
 No doubt, it is imperative for us to develop the farm animal pan-transcriptome resources because they are keys to identify functional elements hidden in the pan-genomes, pan-epigenomes and pan-chromatin architectures.
-Here we recruit a talent postdoctoral fellow to help advance pan transcriptome assembly, annotation and analysis.
+This scholarship represents an opportunity for a talented postdoctoral fellow to help advance pan-transcriptome assembly, annotation and analysis.

 The Opportunity